MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 ## Configure Office 365 ProPlus to use device-based licensing

 After you have assigned licenses to the group in Azure AD that contains your Windows 10 devices, you need to configure Office 365 ProPlus to use device-based licensing instead of user-based licensing.
 You can do that by using either of the following methods:
- - The Office Deployment Tool and the DeviceBasedLicensingForProPlus setting.
+ - The Office Deployment Tool and the DeviceBasedLicensing setting.
 - Group Policy and the “Use a device-based license for Office 365 ProPlus” policy setting

 If you use the Office Deployment Tool to install or configure Office 365 ProPlus, you’ll want to add the following line to your configuration.xml file: